stencila/stencila/help/hub/sources/github.md

 published: true
 ---

-You can link a GitHub repository to your project as a source.
+You can link a GitHub repository to your project as a source (both public and private).
 This allows you to take full advantage of all of GitHub's great source code management, version control and collaboration and to easily pull this information into your Stencila project.

 ## Before you start

 Before you start make sure your GitHub account is connected to your Stencila account.
-To check, go to your account **Settings** in the top right corner of your screen, scroll to the bottom of the page and under **Other** click **Account Connections**.
+Check via this [link](https://hub.stenci.la/me/social/connections/).

 ## Create a GitHub source